University of Toronto Scarborough

-The University of Toronto Scarborough (also known as U of T Scarborough or UTSC) is one of the three campuses that comprise the tri-campus system of the University of Toronto.
-It is located in Scarborough, a district of Toronto, Ontario, Canada.
-The campus is set upon suburban parkland next to Highland Creek.
-It was established in 1964 as Scarborough College, a constituent college of the Faculty of Arts and Science.
-The college expanded following its designation as an autonomic division of the university in 1972.
-It is the smallest in terms of enrolment size among the university's three campuses, the other two of which are the main St. George campus in downtown Toronto and the Mississauga campus.
+The University of Toronto Scarborough (commonly known as UTSC or U of T Scarborough) is one of the three campuses of the University of Toronto, located in the Scarborough district of Toronto, Ontario, Canada.

-Although the Scarborough campus is at a distance from the university's main location, it grants University of Toronto degrees and credits earned at UTSC are transferable with any of the other two campuses.
-Academics of the campus are centred on a variety of undergraduate studies in the disciplines of management, arts and sciences, whilst also hosting limited postgraduate research programs.
-Its Mental Health Studies program was the first to be offered in the nation.
-The campus is noted for being a major provider of cooperative education programs at the university, as well as the Bachelor of Business Administration degree.
-Through affiliation with the adjacent Centennial Science and Technology Centre of Centennial College Morningside Campus, it also offers enrolment in joint programs.
+The campus is set upon 300 acres of suburban parkland in the neighbourhood of Highland Creek, 22 km east of the St. George campus in downtown Toronto.
+The campus was established in 1964 as Scarborough College, a constituent college of the Faculty of Arts and Science, and expanded following its designation as an academic division of the university in 1972.
+Today, Scarborough is the smallest of the university's three campuses in terms of enrolment but the largest in terms of land area.

-UTSC also offers more unique and challenging double degree programs, where students can obtain two degrees upon graduation, such as the five-year double degree program (BBA & HBSc) in Management Finance and Quantitative Finance (Statistics).
-However, the number of students admitted to the double degree programs each year is limited.
+The Scarborough campus mainly hosts undergraduate studies in the disciplines of arts, sciences, and management whilst also hosting limited postgraduate research programs.
+The campus is noted for being a pioneer and major provider of cooperative education programs at the University of Toronto, as well as the Bachelor of Business Administration degree.
+Its mental health studies program was the first to be offered in Canada.
+It also offers enrolment in joint programs with the adjacent Centennial College Morningside Campus.

-The original building of the campus (Andrews Building) was internationally acclaimed for its architectural design.
-The Dan Lang Field, home to the baseball team of the Toronto Varsity Blues, is also situated on the campus.
+The original campus structure, the Andrews Building, was internationally acclaimed for its architectural design.
+The Toronto Pan Am Sports Centre, a public sports facility, and Dan Lang Field, home to the baseball team of the Toronto Varsity Blues, are also situated on the Scarborough campus.
 The campus has traditionally held the annual F. B. Watts Memorial Lectures, which has hosted internationally renowned scholars since 1970.